appriss/s3fs/README.md

 1. Implemented mknod function to support special files and block devices.
 	(Note* this was committed upstream in revision r460 and is in release 1.72)

+UPDATES:

+This project has been updated to upstream release 1.72

+1. Implemented encryption of temporary files that hit the disk.
+This feature is enabled using the -o encrypt_tmp_files option.
+Setting this option also enables the nomultipart flag.